9 Top-Rated Attractions & Things to Do in Deadwood, SD

-Commemorating the collection of miners, prospectors, and gold panners that flooded into Deadwood during the 1876 Gold Rush, the Days of 76 Museum first began, and continues, as a cultural celebration of the area.
-The brick and mortar of the museum stems from needing storage space for the horse-drawn wagons from the Days of 76 parade that first took place in 1924.
-Through additions to the inventory plus a brand-new building in 2004, the current Days of 76 Museum was born and now offers 32,000-square feet of exhibits and artifacts to explore.
+This brick-and-mortar museum stems from needing storage space for the horse-drawn wagons from the Days of '76 parade that first took place in 1924.
+Through additions to the inventory plus a brand-new building in 2004, the current Days of 76 Museum now offers 32,000 square feet of exhibits and artifacts to explore.

 Address: 18 Seventy-Six Drive, Deadwood, South Dakota

 Mount Moriah Cemetery sits high above the city, nestled deep into the Black Hills.
 It's the final resting place for some of Deadwood's most notable characters.
 This includes the likes of "Wild Bill" Hickock, Calamity Jane, Preacher Smith, and Potato Creek Johnny.
 Seeing these monuments helps instill the real-life history of the town.

 Parking is sometimes scarce at the cemetery.
 Informational exhibits and handouts help visitors learn more about the people behind the names etched in stone.
 And above all else, the elevated landscape offers a great chance to walk through and soak in some scenic Black Hills landscapes.